Essentially the collected works, Poems has gone through three editions, the latest in 2005.

 Prynne’s first collection of poems, Force of Circumstance, appeared in 1962.
 Published by Routledge and Kegan Paul, and omitted from Poems (1982), it was the only publication of Prynne’s work by an established British publishing firm.
 This collection, influenced though it is by the formal concerns of Donald Davie and the approach to landscape of Charles Tomlinson, constitutes an attempt to move beyond these positions, which at that time represented the most serious attention to poetry easily available in the English poetic milieu.
 The poems in some instances move beyond meaning toward a foregrounding of the poetic process, so that what is said also implies the position from which the statement is made.
 Poems such as “Surface Measures” move from a depiction of the concept of the human, as seen in the image of ladders or as “vertical music,” to an evocation of the “latent matrix above/This brilliant music” which is continuous with the sea and “the land where oranges grow.”
 By the use of paradox, the “latent” matrix that is “above” the brilliant music, apprehended by children in the “ignorance” of their dance, points to a real beyond everyday reality, an above that is also below, to which the poet and the child have comparable access.
 The poet’s active role in this process can be seen in the high degree of self-consciousness he displays regarding his artifice: his syntactic coherences are strongly marked and his diction foregrounds itself as a play between concretion and abstraction.
 Thus the poet is established, as the enunciator, in the position of truth, a position reinforced by irony and judgment.
 “I” is, of course, the vertical letter.
 The contradictions in this position, between the claim to truth and the displacing effects of the language of that claim, were to provide a tension sustained over much of the later work.

 Six years were to pass before another volume, Kitchen Poems, appeared in 1968.
-During this period, Prynne’s poetic interest had moved from the poets (predominantly British) who had influenced his earlier methods to the work of the American projectivists, Charles Olson, Robert Duncan, Robert Creeley, as well as to the work of Jack Spicer and Robin Blaser.
+During this period, Prynne’s poetic interest had moved from the poets (predominantly British) who had influenced his earlier methods to the work of Americans such as Charles Olson, Robert Duncan, Robert Creeley, as well as to the work of Jack Spicer and Robin Blaser.
 Prynne acted as a major channel for British access to the American poetry of the postmodernist period, both personally as a teacher and friend of younger poets, and by the example of his poetry, which was appearing in fugitive publications in England, such as the English Intelligencer.
 Prynne’s reputation during the 1960s and earlier part of the 1970s was high among independent poets in Britain, and the publication of his work from 1968 onward did nothing to diminish his standing.
 The accomplishment of its language, the beauty of its music, and the seemingly hermetic quality of its significances, all combined to give an almost mythic quality of luminous opacity to the writing.
 Prynne’s readership, though small, constituted most of the poets in England who were to produce, during this period (and after), experimental work of significance and interest.
 There can be no doubt that Prynne’s example liberated English poets into a genuinely new conception of poetry, the structure of his language itself giving courage to those who would break with the empiricist conventions of the mainstream, whether the pinched observations of Larkin or the violent music of Hughes.